 I can’t speak for every reader, writer, or editor out there.
 But I can tell you: lit mags certainly do matter to me.

-Becky Tuch is the founding editor of The Review Review, a website dedicated to reviews of literary magazines, interviews with journal editors, and publishing advice for writers.subscribe to Ploughshares?
+Becky Tuch is the founding editor of The Review Review, a website dedicated to reviews of literary magazines, interviews with journal editors, and publishing advice for writers.Might we be so bold as to suggest that you subscribe to Ploughshares?